Evert Endt

-Evert Endt is a French designer.
+Evert Endt (25 July 1933 – 21 March 2025) was a French designer.

 Early life

-Evert Endt was born in Zaandam, the Netherlands, in 1933.
+Evert Endt was born in Zaandam, the Netherlands on 25 July 1933.
 He grew up in Switzerland and studied in Zurich at the Kunstgewerbeschule.

 Career

 In 1958, Endt started his career in the Compagnie de L'Esthétique Industrielle (CEI) by Raymond Loewy, a design agency based in Paris.
-He later became the Artistic Director and in 1968 the Director of the CEI, which is responsible for numerous programs of global design such as BP (British Petroleum), Royal Dutch Shell, Coop, and Elna Lotus (Permanent Collection of the Museum of Modern Art New York) and Rivella, Motta.
+He later became the Artistic Director and in 1968 the Director of the CEI, which is responsible for numerous programs of global design such as BP, Shell, Coop, and Elna Lotus (Permanent Collection of the Museum of Modern Art New York) and Rivella, Motta.

 In 1974, he received French nationality.
 The following year, he set up Endt+Fulton Partners with American designer James F. Fulton.
 Since 1992 the agency participated in social programs focused on the environment.
-He works for various cultural and industrial bodies, under the Ministries of Health, Culture and French Justice.
+He worked for various cultural and industrial bodies, under the Ministries of Health, Culture and French Justice.

 He created exhibitions for the Centre Georges Pompidou and the Cité des Sciences et de l'Industrie de la Villette.
 His permanent and temporary thematic exhibitions include "Living in Space", "Energies", and "New Materials".

-In 1992, Evert Endt was appointed as director of Ensci/Les Ateliers - Ecole Nationale Supérieure de Creation Industrielle - in Paris.
+In 1992, Evert Endt was appointed director of Ensci/Les Ateliers - Ecole Nationale Supérieure de Creation Industrielle - in Paris.
 The following year, he became director for the postgraduate program in research and management of new technologies in the Samsung Laboratory for Innovative Design.

+Endt died on 21 March 2025, at the age of 91.